If you’ve read the news or looked online recently then chances are you’re aware of the state that our planet is in. And it’s not a good one.

 Another wonderful habit to get into is carrying around a reusable mug and water bottle.
 Especially when going out for coffee or getting coffee to go this is a wonderful way to help not contribute to excess plastic waste.

 The same goes for water bottles.
 No need to buy plastic bottles again if you’ve got a trusty reusable bottle.
+My favourites are both by Hydroflask!
+An amazing company and keeps your drinks hot/cold for HOURS!

 4. Re-usable straws –